stuartellis/sve-personal-website/content/articles/mac-setup.md

 autoload bashcompinit && bashcompinit
 ```

-Close all of the Terminal windows.
-Every new Terminal window will support autocompletion.
+Close any terminal windows that you currently have open.
+Every new terminal window will support autocompletion.

 To use auto completion, type the name of the command, and press the Tab key on your keyboard.
 You will see a list of possible completions.
 Press the Tab key to cycle through the completions, and press the Enter key to accept a completion.